openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Leave "Slow down uploads" disabled.
 You would only use it in unusual circumstances if for example a lot of information is to be transfered to the Nightscout server, and the Nightscout server is being slow in processing this data.

-Go back to the screen before and select "NEXT" to go to the next screen:
+Go back twice, to the list of plugins and select "NEXT" to go to the next screen:

 ![image](../images/setup-wizard/Screenshot_20231202_141351.png)